 What is hybrid research?

 Hybrid research is a combination of two market research techniques whether it be qualitative and quantitative, or a mixture of qualitative methods, to deliver the perfect solution.

-On the other side of the research spectrum, quantitative research methods like online surveys collect a large amount of responses to collect statistically, reliable feedback.
+On the other side of the research spectrum, quantitative research methods like online surveys collect a large number of responses to collect statistically, reliable feedback.
 Although the time spent with participants is less, quantitative research offers a much higher degree of data reliability.

-Whether it is a mixture of different quantitative approaches, or a combination of quantitative and qualitative methods, a hybrid research approach offers the most optimal project outcomes.
+Whether it is a mixture of different quantitative approaches or a combination of quantitative and qualitative methods, a hybrid research approach offers the most optimal project outcomes.

 Combining qualitative and quantitative research